Citrix DaaS

 This feature is not yet available for Azure China subscriptions.

-With Full Configuration, you can create both a service principal and a connection in a single workflow.
+With Studio, you can create both a service principal and a connection in a single workflow.
 Service principals give connections access to Azure resources.
 When you authenticate to Azure to create a service principal, an application is registered in Azure.
 A secret key (called client secret or application secret) is created for the registered application.
 The registered application (a connection in this case) uses the client secret to authenticate to Azure AD.

 Before you start, make sure that you’ve met these prerequisites: